 From those super-short bangs that really make a statement to the long grown-out fringe that A-list hairstylist George Northwood calls a "gringe," these fringe styles will instantly transform your face.
 And that's exactly why we love the haircut so much: A fringe will give you a fresh look without having to drastically cut all your hair.
 If we've convinced you to go for a chop, we suggest you take a look through our gallery of fringe styles to show to your hairstylist.

 It's safe to say Camille Charrière already had great hair, but adding a fringe to the mix has elevated her look to a whole new level.
-Her centre-parted bangs (cut by Josh Wood) create that effortless "I just got out of bed look"—perfect for anyone trying to nail the whole French-girl vibe.
+Her center-parted bangs (cut by Josh Wood) create that effortless "I just got out of bed look"—perfect for anyone trying to nail the whole French-girl vibe.

 There's something very Margot Tenenbaum about Bella Hadid's sleek curled-under bob and slightly split fringe.
 All she needs now is a hair slide or two.